joeraut/latex2image-web/README.md

 Bootstrap and jQuery are used in the web interface, with AJAX calls made to the conversion API endpoint.

+## Live Version

+The application is up and running at [https://latex2image.joeraut.com/](https://latex2image.joeraut.com/).

 ## Dependencies

 ### Operating system